 After successfully completing the sale of Hostmark Ltd, Frydenlund was asked by Denver based billionaire Donald Sturm, Chairman of the Sturm Group, to become Managing Director of the $500m fund.
 Frydenlund continued on and completed many restructurings and exits for the firm.
 Companies such as Teamshare, Kaptech, Hostmark, Briterion, Firstworld, Network Photonics, Mercator Fund, Cirpack, Netbricks were actively managed and exited under Frydenlund’s leadership during a demanding time in the economy.

 In 2004, Frydenlund joined the Gores Group in London.
 He became SVP of Finance and a board member of Real Software, one of their largest investments at that point.
 Real Software was a publicly traded IT Services company based in Antwerp, Belgium with annual revenues exceeding $120 million and over 2,000 employees.
 Daniel was a part of the strategic five member team from the London office that led the turnaround.
 The Gores Group successfully exited Real Software in 2008.

-Frydenlund purchased Skyetek, Inc., in 2009 and immediately formed a firm which is now widely known as The Stage Fund based out of Denver, CO with offices in New York, San Francisco and recently Los Angeles.
+Frydenlund purchased Skyetek, Inc., in 2009 and immediately formed a firm which is now widely known as Stage Fund based out of Denver, CO but also with offices in New York.
 Skyetek Inc., an RFID software and hardware company, was a struggling business that had over $20m invested over a period of five years.
 Frydenlund successfully exited Skyetek in late 2015 to a public company.
 This acquisition was a perfect platform to launch his firm.
-The Stage Fund’s sole purpose and vision is to acquire, restructure, sustainably operate, and sell businesses.
+Stage Fund’s sole purpose and vision is to acquire, restructure, sustainably operate, and sell businesses.